chrissnell/GoBalloon/README.md

 In Progress
 -----------
-* Flight controls (strobe, buzzer)
+* PCB design for BeagleBone cape that integrates GPS & TNC modules
+* Text-based console for chase vehicles

 Not Yet Complete
 ----------------
+* Input voltage detection and reporting
 * Camera servo control
-* Text-based console for chase vehicles
-* PCB design for BeagleBone cape that integrates GPS & TNC modules
 * HTTP console for use during pre-flight checks
 * More geospatial calculations
 * High altitude digipeater